aurelpoup/GShin/README.md

 GShin
 =====

-Map overview of earthquakes in Japan (using Google Maps API)
+Overview map of earthquakes in Japan (using Google Maps API)